callable-cloud/S3toIDoc/README.md

 # S3toIDoc

-tutorial project how to push IDocs from S3 to SAP through Callable
+This is a tutorial project on how to push IDocs from S3 to SAP through [Callable](https://callable.cloud).

 # S3 Object to SAP IDoc transfer

 This project demos an upload from an S3 object into and SAP system as IDoc.